nilsso/math538-project/paper.md

 7. *Motivic scaling*: a motif, melodic or rhythmic, is repeated simultaneously at different time scales (called augmentation or diminution).

+Brothers also caustions: "It is important to note that, regardless of the type of scaling under consideration, in order to fulﬁll a power law relation, any inherent pattern in a group of musical elements requires the presence of a minimum of three distinct levels of scaling.
+This requirement reﬂects the fact that the log-log plot of a power law relation appears linear; at least three data points are needed to assert a linear relationship {Cello 3}"

 <!-- SECTION ------------------------------------------------------------- -->

 # Fractal and multifractal dimension

 <!-- SECTION ------------------------------------------------------------- -->
 # Structural scaling and motivic scaling: Bach and fractals

+There exist many folklore about Bach and his impressive talent.
+There is such a story about his short musical piece called "The Little Fugue".
+One day Bach was challenged to a compitition by a fellow well renowned organist of the time.
+Bach and the fellow showed up for the competition at a church to play the orga

 The first part of the fifth movement, the "Bourrée", from Johann Sebastian Bach's Cello Suite No. 3 in C Major, BWV 1009.